 - Is the function performing a CPU-intensive task (like image or video encoding) or making many network requests?
 For CPU-heavy functions, how does boosting the memory setting affect invocation time (and does it save money)?

 - How does overall Lambda function size affect invocation time?
 Can any heavyweight library dependencies be removed, and does that cut invocation time?

 - What’s the performance impact of using different serverless frameworks?
 Does it make sense to change, update, or remove a framework for certain functions?

 - Does function warming have any meaningful impact when compared to an identical cold function in the same region?

 Don’t think servers, still think performance

 As many others have said: “serverless” does not mean no servers.
 Instead, as noted in the AWS console, serverless is more a question of not having to think about servers.
 While a serverless approach can simplify some computing tasks, the need to collect, understand, and analyze performance data remains as important as ever.

-Functions-as-a-Service products are still new, and as developers acquire better tools and get more familiar with designing, operating, and troubleshooting FaaS systems, we should get better at building more impressive serverless architectures and apps.
+Functions-as-a-Service products are still new and not many have expertise monitoring lambda functions.
+As developers acquire better tools and get more familiar with designing, operating, and troubleshooting FaaS systems, we should get better at building more impressive serverless architectures and apps.
 Until then, looking at the data and asking hard questions is a good place to start.